NieLamu/NieLamu.github.io/source/_posts/2019-03-17-Common-Commands-on-Linux.md

 PasswordAuthentication yes # Allow password login
 ```

-**If in WSL, you must change the port if SSH because Windows already uses the default port 22.**
+**If in WSL, you must change the port of SSH because Windows already uses the default port 22.**

 ### PS.
 Installing the Windows 10 OpenSSH Server